-Master of Arts in Teaching, Secondary: Certification in Grades 7-12 or PK-12
+Master of Arts in Teaching, Secondary Education Degree (Certification in Grades 7-12 or PK-12)

-The Master of Arts in Teaching, Secondary program is for individuals seeking initial teacher certification.
+The Master of Arts in Teaching, secondary education degree program is for individuals seeking initial teacher certification.
 The course of study is designed to prepare exceptionally qualified teachers who are responsive to the educational needs of diverse learners at the secondary level.
 Completion of this program and satisfactory scores on the Praxis CORE (or equivalent) and appropriate licensure exams will lead to Maryland State Department of Education (MSDE) certification.

-An undergraduate major (or 27-30 sufficient credits) in the content area in which the aspiring teaching is seeking certification (art, biology, chemistry, earth/space science, French, music vocal/instrumental, physics, English, Spanish, mathematics or social studies) is required.
+An undergraduate major (or 27-30 sufficient credits) in the content area in which the aspiring teaching is seeking certification (art, biology, chemistry, French, music (vocal or instrumental), physics, English, Spanish, mathematics or social studies) is required.

 MAT Secondary Certification Areas (Grades 7-12)

-Social studies certification includes majors in economics, geography, government, history, philosophy, political science, psychology, and sociology.
-It is necessary to have at least 15 credits in history, including U.S. history, are required.
+Social studies includes majors in economics, geography, government, history, philosophy, political science, psychology, and sociology.
+At least 15 credits in history, including U.S. history, are required.

 MAT Secondary Certification Areas (Grades PK-12)

-- 1 course Complete within the end of the first semester
+- 1 course completed by the end of the first semester

-- 2-3 courses Complete within the end of the second semester
+- 2-3 courses completed by the end of the second semester

 Please send an official or unofficial copy of your transcripts from all two- and four-year colleges/universities you have attended to firstname.lastname@example.org.